zettlrobert/notes/flutter/README.md

 * pubspec.yaml
 * define family
 * define additional information like fontweight
-* add defeault ThemeData object for expamle for appBarTheme
+* add default ThemeData object for example for appBarTheme

 ### Images
 * need to be included in pubspecs.yaml